 Follow the south-western arm of the Whangaroa Harbour to the Lane Cove Hut, day shelter and toilets in Pekapeka/Ranfurly Bay.
 If you have not booked the Lane Cove Hut, respect the privacy of hut users but feel free to use the toilets and day shelter provided.

-The Wairakau Stream Track then heads up to the Kairara Rocks along the Duke’s Nose (Kairara Rocks) Track to stunning views of the Whangaroa Harbour and beyond.
+The Wairakau Stream Track then heads up to the Kairara Rocks along the Duke’s Nose (Kaiaraara Rocks) Track to stunning views of the Whangaroa Harbour and beyond.

 10,000 Steps Northland: This track equates to about 7,466 steps.

 Travel north on SH10, turn right onto Totara North Road towards Totara North.
 Turn left into Campbell Road.
 The Wairakau Stream Track starts approximately 400 metres along Campbell Road.
 Stop at the gate/stile and park well off the road on the grass verge.